Need Help? Give us a call.

 At the same time, a bookkeeper might be recommending some technology solution for your small business, they’re also always—well, almost always!—looking for ways to make your back office run as smoothly as possible.
 Developing efficient workflow pretty much goes hand in hand with any app solutions, since they’ve found an app by searching for a solution to a specific pain point.
 In my opinion, when asked “What do bookkeepers do?”, one of the most important aspects of their services is finding ways to save you and your small business time and money by attempting to streamline your processes.

 One of the services that many bookkeepers fail to mention is that, by default, they’re going to serve as a sort of translator between you and your CPA or EA.
 Because bookkeepers have a much more intimate knowledge of your books, it’s sometimes easier to have your bookkeeper contact your tax preparer when you’re about to file your annual return.
 Or double-check to make sure that the estimated tax payment you’re about to send is correct.
 What do bookkeepers do, when we’re talking about your business dream or inner circle?
 They help you make those day-to-day decisions—how much can afford to pay your new employee, for example.

-When you ask “What do bookkeepers do?”, the answer can be anything from setting up your accounting system and processes to training and assisting your staff in day-to-day accounting tasks—the answer can even be managing all of the above.
+The next time you find yourself wondering, “What do bookkeepers do?”, you now know that the answer can be anything from setting up your accounting system and processes to training and assisting your staff in day-to-day accounting tasks—the answer can even be managing all of the above.